latent-to/developer-docs/docs/subnets/walkthrough-prompting.md

 - Using multiple tasks in the prompts continuously benchmarks the capabilities of the subnet miners across a broad range of tasks that are challenging but are still common use-cases.
 - Using multiple tasks, prompts can be routed to specialized subnet miners, thereby providing an effective mixture of experts system.
-- This approach also serves as a precursor to Bittensor's inter-subnet bridging mechanism that will enable Subnet 1 to interact with other subnets and access the useful work provided by these subnets.
 - Finally, the subnet miners in this subnet must become adept at using tools and APIs in order to fulfill validation tasks.
 We are building an API layer for inter-subnet communication, which is a natural extension of 'agentic' models.

 :::tip Continuously improving performance